Social Distortion founder Mike Ness reveals cancer diagnosis

-Mike Ness, the lead singer of legendary Orange County punk rock band Social Distortion, has revealed that he is battling stage-one tonsil cancer.
+(KTLA) — Mike Ness, the lead singer of legendary California punk rock band Social Distortion, has revealed that he is battling stage-one tonsil cancer.

 Ness, 61, shared the diagnosis on his Instagram account Wednesday, saying his treatment has forced the band to postpone its summer tour.